Ross1986/SQL-AdventureWorks-2017-Dataset-Exploration/README.md

 # SQL Advanced Certification

-This repository contains my coursework and projects from the SQL Advanced Certification program I completed at London Academy of IT.
+This repository contains my work from the SQL Advanced Certification program I completed at the London Academy of IT.
 The program provided in-depth knowledge and practical experience in advanced SQL concepts and techniques.

 ## Course Content